 Once established, voodoo lilies are relatively carefree.
 The plant doesn’t need supplemental watering except during prolonged dry spells and never needs fertilizer.
 Remove the bloom when it fades, but allow the stalk to remain on the voodoo lily bulb until it withers.

 Voodoo lilies can also be grown in pots.
-Use a pot 4 inches in diameter larger than the bulb.
+Use a pot that’s 4 inches (10 cm.) in diameter larger than the bulb.
 Allow the soil to dry out before watering.
 In zones cooler than 6, bring the potted bulb indoors for winter, but be aware of its unpleasant odor.